tkiviniemi/todo-app/README.md

 Simple todo app, implementing a basic CRUD functionality.

-Made with React and Node.js
+Made with React and Node.js & Express, MySQL database.

 Originates from a private GitHub classroom repo for a full stack course, hence the giant first commit.